Abandoned & Little-Known Airfields:

 and eventually used for storage of oilfield equipment.

-as it was not listed among active airfields in the 1982 AOPA Airport Directory.
+as it was no longer listed among active airfields in the 1982 AOPA Airport Directory.

-The 2 runways of the former airport are still quite discernible, although somewhat deteriorated.
+A 1995 USGS aerial view looking north showed the 2 runways of the former Butterfield Trail Airport were still quite discernible, although somewhat deteriorated.

-Several of the former hangars appear to still be standing.
+Several of the former hangars appeared to still be standing.

 A circa 2006 aerial photo looking north at the 2 former hangars which remain standing at the site of Butterfield Trail Airport.